apache/druid/docs/data-management/delete.md

 - require little to no configuration.
 - can keep up with a large number of unused segments in the cluster.
 - take advantage of the segment metadata cache on the Overlord.

-This feature can be used only if [segment metadata caching](../configuration/index.md#segment-metadata-cache-experimental) is enabled on the Overlord.

 Refer to [Auto-kill unused segments on the Overlord](../configuration/index.md#auto-kill-unused-segments-experimental) to configure auto-kill of unused segments on the Overlord.
 See [Auto-kill metrics](../operations/metrics.md#auto-kill-unused-segments) for the metrics emitted by embedded kill tasks.